lonevetad/TAASS_JavaSpring/README.md

 # TAASS_JavaSpring
-A project built with the fundamental help of @okrave, @calopro and @acptIA for an Master Degree's exam in Computer Science, Turin
+A project built with the fundamental help of @okrave, @calopro and @acptIA for a Master Degree's exam in Computer Science, Turin.